U.S. rejects Mississippi health insurance exchange plan

 Bryant opposes a state-run system, saying it opens the door to the Affordable Care Act, commonly referred to by critics as "Obamacare."
 The governor has said it will shackle the state with debt related to inflated Medicaid rolls.

 Chaney also opposes the federal healthcare reform law.
-But he has argued that a state-based system would let Mississippi control its own insurance market, saving thousands of jobs and millions of dollars in the long run.
+But he has argued a state-run system would let Mississippi control its own insurance market, saving thousands of jobs and millions of dollars in the long run.

-Chaney said he felt "betrayed" upon getting first word of the rejection on Thursday and blamed the decision on politics versus the merits of his proposal, according to local media.

-After receiving the denial letter on Friday, the insurance commissioner said he would continue to work with the federal government to build a state-operated exchange independent of any federal program.

-"This would be a free-market approach to solving some of the state's insurance problems faced by small businesses," Chaney said in a statement.

-The commissioner has been working on the exchange for more than a year and became a resource for other states trying to devise their own plans.
+The commissioner has been working on the exchange for years and became a resource for other states trying to devise their own plans.
 Mississippi submitted its proposal to the federal government in November.

+Chaney's office said it would have further comment on the matter later on Friday.

 Seventeen states and the District of Columbia have received conditional approval to establish their own state exchanges.